Xntensity/Xntensity/README.md

 - 👀 I’m interested in eventually working in web3.
 - 🌱 I’m currently learning the basics via an Introduction to Computer Science at Harvard.
 - 💞️ I’m looking to collaborate on absolutely nothing until I'm not dead weight.
-- 📫 How to reach me @Xntensity on twitter.
+- 📫 How to reach me: @Xntensity on twitter.

 <!---
 Xntensity/Xntensity is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.